google/fully-homomorphic-encryption/transpiler/README.md

 ## Endnotes

 <a name="python2-and-python3">1</a>: Both `python2` and `python3` are required
-for this library because it uses the [LLVM](https://www.llvm.org/) toolchain (which requires `python2`) and [XLS](https://google.github.io/xls) (which requires `python3`).
+for this system because it uses the [LLVM](https://www.llvm.org/) toolchain (which requires `python2`) and [XLS](https://google.github.io/xls) (which requires `python3`).